 Thoughts on HR and employee appreciation – William Tincup

-For the few that might never heard about you, how would you pitch yourself?
+For the few that might have never heard about you, how would you pitch yourself?

-By the time I decided to sold the equity I owned at the marketing agency I was already obsessed about what’s best, what works, what doesn’t and specially the intersection with technology.
+By the time I decided to sell the equity I owned at the marketing agency I was already obsessed about what’s best, what works, what doesn’t and especially the intersection with technology.

-Yeah there’s a couple things that I really like regarding that evolution.
+Yeah, there’s a couple of things that I really like regarding that evolution.

-Engagement is like recycling .
+Engagement is like recycling.
 We all know we should focus on engaging people.
-There’s loads of research studies that show that more engagement leads to more production and therefore with engaged employees you’ll get better results.
-So we know it’s a good thing, we all agree it’s a good thing however the fall down or the discrepancy is related with how do you do it?
-What’s the practical applications of engagement?
+There are loads of research studies that show that more engagement leads to more production and therefore with engaged employees you’ll get better results.
+So we know it’s a good thing, we all agree it’s a good thing however the fall down or the discrepancy is related to how do you do it?
+What are the practical applications of engagement?
 What’s best for one company might not be the best for another company.
 The way we think of engagement is more or less something that changes as it relates to the employees, the managers, the company, the values, the market, the competition and we shouldn’t think one fits all.

-Amazon’s culture focus on people being intelligent, working hard, in the end a meritocracy oriented culture and so their systems of engagement needs to be different then a company like Zappos.
+Amazon’s culture focus on people being intelligent, working hard, in the end, a meritocracy oriented culture and so their systems of engagement need to be different than a company like Zappos.

 It doesn’t mean they are either good or bad it just means that they fit the people that want to work there and so I think what I like about you kind of moving us over to employee experience rather than engagement is that the first encompasses the notion that you and me can walk into the same bit and have a different experience.

-I like the idea of thinking about experience because there’s the user experience, the customer experience, the employee experience, it’s a journey, it’s what you want people feel, taste, smell and so companies should think about that in order to create it for people.
+I like the idea of thinking about experiences because there’s the user experience, the customer experience, the employee experience, it’s a journey, it’s what you want people to feel, taste, smell and so companies should think about that in order to create it for people.

 I WANT TO RECOGNIZE MY TEAM

 Should companies invest as much as satisfying customers as having happy employees?